dazhwu/pydynpd/README.md

 In the equation above, x is a predetermined variable that is potentially correlated with past errors, s is a strictly exogenous variable, and u is fixed effect.

+## Features supported:
+* Differene and System GMM
+* One-step and Two-step
+* Robust standard errors.
+For two-step GMM, the calculation suggested by Windmeijer (2005) is used.
+* Hansen over-identification test
+* Arellano-Bond test for autocorrelation
+* Time dummies

 ## Installlation:
 ```